James Baldwin and Britain

 1971

-Baldwin and writer Nikki Giovanni are filmed in London, in conversation, for the U.S public TV show, ‘Soul!’.
-(Their exchange is later published as a book in A Dialogue, by Nikki Giovanni and James Baldwin, first published in the U.S in 1973, and then in Britain by Michael Joseph, in 1975).
+Baldwin and writer Nikki Giovanni are filmed in London, in conversation, for the U.S public TV show, Soul! (their exchange is later published as a book, A Dialogue, by Nikki Giovanni and James Baldwin, which is first published in the U.S in 1973 and then in Britain by Michael Joseph, in 1975).

 1972